activeprospect/express-init/Readme.md

 ## Express Init

 This Node.JS utility module initializes Express 4.x middleware and calls back when initialization is complete.
-This allows your middleware to perform some asynchronous initialization in your middleware before the server starts.
+This allows your middleware to perform some asynchronous initialization before the server starts.

 [![Build Status](https://travis-ci.org/activeprospect/express-init.svg)](https://travis-ci.org/activeprospect/express-init)